Repair, Replacement and Renovation Reserve

 - Renovation cost with estimates from facilities management outlining work to be performed

-Upon approval by the associate vice president of finance and budget, the university controller will establish a repair and replacement reserve (in the XXXXPR and PRXXXX range).
+Upon approval by the associate vice president of finance, the university controller will establish a repair and replacement reserve (in the XXXXPR and PRXXXX range).
 The organization will be assigned departmental attributes as opposed to those assigned to university accounts maintained by Facilities Management.

 All purchases of equipment will be made from the reserve.
 No transfers of funds from the reserve will be allowed except for transfers to approved capital projects unless the associate vice president of finance and budget approves a transfer in the case of fiscal exigency.

 Departments may fund additional transfers in subsequent years should budget be available.